jguerinet/Morf/README.md

     }

 	dependencies {
-	    compile 'com.guerinet:form-generator:X.X.X'
+	    implementation 'com.guerinet:morf:X.X.X'
 	}

-To use this in your project, you can either build an instance of the `FormGenerator` with its custom `Defaults`, customizing anything you might want to change or you can use the default `FormGenerator` instance by calling `FormGenerator.bind()`.
+To use this in your project, you can either build an instance of `Morf` with its custom `Shape`, customizing anything you might want to change or you can use the default `Morf` instance by calling `Morf.bind()`.
-You can set the settings by calling `FormGenerator.createAndSetSettings()` if you want to use a customized `FormGenerator` throughout your app.
+You can set the default shape by calling `Morf.createAndSetShape()` if you want to use a customized `Morf` throughout your app.
 The default values are:

 * Text Color: Black
 * Text Size: Default Android Text size